 JOE

-It’s at the heart of the play, Frieda.
-I see it now… not at first, but yes, it’s there.
+Truthfully, well, I think it’s at the heart of the play.
+I didn’t think to look at it that way but yes, it’s there.

 FRIEDA